oshaughnessy/sierramountainll/_pages/softball/index.md

 #### Majors Ground Rules

 - Parent or coach may serve as umpire if no official is available
-- Use [Little League run rules](https://www.littleleague.org/university/articles/the-10-run-rule-what-parents-need-to-know/): 15 runs @ inning 3, 10 @ 4, 8 @ 5 (CHECK)
+- 5-run limit per team per inning

 #### Majors Stealing